ohthehugemanatee/led-control/README.md

   --sacn                Enable sACN / E1.31 support.
 Default: False --no_timer_reset      Do not reset the animation timer when patterns are
                         changed.
 Default: False
+  --preview_mode        Run in preview mode.
+Does not connect to any LEDs, and
+                        shows a preview in the web UI instead.
+Default: False
 ```

 ### Built-In Animation Patterns